Kuddari/Quran_analysis_with_python/README.md

 # Quran-Database-and-Data-Warehouse
 # Overview
 This repository contains all data that is related with Al-Quran, from the Ayah(Text and translation), Tafsir(explanation) ,surah and word by word.
-It's collected from several open sources and stored as file.csv and JSON to make it easy to use in various programming language.In this section, we have analyzed the data using the star schema design method for efficient data analysis and bring it into the process of programming to make it easier to run.
+It's collected from open sources and stored as file.csv and JSON to make it easy to use in various programming language.In this section, we have analyzed the data using the star schema design method for efficient data analysis and bring it into the process of programming to make it easier to run.
 # Tools of use
 - A Computer
 - Python => 3